eiberham/snake/README.md

 Upon running the above commands successfully you should have the debian package placed in the `target/i686-unknown-linux-gnu` directory.

-### :trollface: For lazy ones where to download it from and how to check if the download is legit?
+### :trollface: For lazy ones where to download it from ?

 Coming soon

 ## :pushpin: License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details